Getting a Mortgage or Remortgage on a UK Shared Ownership Property

 How to get a Shared Ownership mortgage

-Only specific properties are available through Shared Ownership, and you will find them listed on that website (updated regularly by housing associations), as well as services such as Rightmove and Zoopla.
+Only specific properties are available through Shared Ownership, and you will find them listed on Share to Buy (updated regularly by housing associations), as well as services such as Rightmove and Zoopla.

 The housing associations who operate these properties will usually handle the Shared Ownership part for you and they might ask you for the following…